Where does my score come from?

 As soon as you swipe your card for the first time, your credit card provider, utility companies and any other creditors will begin reporting your behaviour to the big credit bureaus.
 Within about six months, these bureaus will have enough data on you to fill out a credit report and calculate your first credit scores.

+So what is your score at that point?
 The good news is that you won’t start at 300, the bottom of the scale.
 That’s reserved for people who have completely wrecked their reputation with missed payments and bankruptcies.

 The reality is that you start off with no score at all.